dzhavat/dzhavat.github.io/_posts/2019-07-23-quickly-switching-between-branches.md

 Right now I’m sitting in the train on my way home and have a bit of time for another tiny tip.
 It’s something very simple and easy to do but at the same time gives me joy every time I use it.
 It’s how I switch between branches.

-Say I’ve just switched to `new-feature` from `master`.
+Say I’ve switched to `new-feature` from `master`.
 I’ve done some work there and want to go back.
 They usual way to do this is:

 ```bash
 git checkout master